-Center for Law and Society
+Program for Law & Society

 Pre-law students complete academic majors across the range of disciplines available on campus.
 Recent graduates have majored in politics, economics and business, biology, women's studies, English, philosophy, ethnic studies, history, sociology, and kinesiology.

-- a nationally competitive mock trial team,
+- A nationally competitive mock trial team

-- mentoring opportunities with Cornell alumni and friends,
+- Mentoring opportunities with Cornell alumni and friends

-- an on-campus LSAT prep course,
+- Preparation for law school admissions, including an on-campus LSAT prep course

-- law-related speakers and workshops, and
+- Law-related speakers and workshops

-- Cornell-sponsored law school tours.
+- Cornell-sponsored law school tours